 - Preheat oven to 350F.

-- Saute ham, green onion and garlic in medium saucepan over medium heat, 3-4 minutes.
-Set aside.
+- Saute the chopped ham, green onion and garlic in medium skillet over medium heat, 3-4 minutes.
+Turn off the heat and set it aside.

-- Whisk eggs until pale yellow and frothy.
-Add milk, 2 T mustard and 1/2 t kosher salt; mix thoroughly.
-Stir in ham mixture.
+- Whisk the eggs in a medium-sized mixing bowl.
+Add milk, 2 tablespoons of the Dijon mustard and 1/2 tsp of salt; mix thoroughly.
+Stir in the ham mixture.

-- Add ham mixture to egg mixture and carefully toss so that all the bread is thoroughly soaked.
-Place in fridge and let sit for 30 minutes.
+- Add the bread cubes and shredded cheese.
+Carefully toss it so that all the bread is thoroughly soaked.
+Cover and place it in the fridge for 30 minutes.

-- Remove mixture from fridge and put in greased 13×9 baking dish.
+- Pour the mixture into a greased 13×9 baking dish.
 Bake for 30-40 minutes until golden brown and cooked through.

-- Meanwhile, whip cream to soft peaks.
-Add 1/4 t kosher salt and remaining 1 T mustard; whip to stiff peaks.
+- Meanwhile, whip the cream to soft peaks.
+Add 1/4 tsp coarse salt and the remaining tablespoon of Dijon mustard; whip to stiff peaks.

 - With a cookie cutter, cut out circles from pudding (or just cut squares).
-Top with a dollop of dijon cream and serve immediately.
+Top each serving with a dollop of dijon cream and serve immediately.